Ambitions of the president

 The main building in the complex of buildings is basilica itself.
 It has two arms with 128 Doric columns which enclose enormous plaza in the front of building.

 Next to the church are two smaller buildings: rectory and villa.
 Villa was envisaged for pope: it seems that Houphouët-Boigny had expectations that popes may become frequent visitors to Yamoussoukro.

 Area of building (including the rectory and villa) is 30,000 m³, height of dome – 149 m, height of cross (total height) – 158 m.
 Dome itself is 60 m tall and has a diameter of 90 m.
-Basilica can accomodate 18,000 worshippers – much less than 60,000 in St. Peter’s Basilica.
+The basilica can accommodate 18,000 worshippers – much less than 60,000 in St. Peter’s Basilica.
 In the construction was used marble from Italy and 7,000 m² of stained glass from France.
 This huge amount of stained glass creates enchanting lighting inside the building.
-Houphouët-Boigny himself is depicted in one of windows as one of Magi kneeling before Jesus.
-Architect Fakhoury was not too shy either – his image is seen in one of windows as well.
+Houphouët-Boigny himself is depicted in one of the windows as one of Magi kneeling before Jesus.
+Architect Fakhoury was not too shy either – his image is seen in one of the windows as well.